Georg Büchner

 Karl Georg Büchner (17 October 1813 – 19 February 1837) was a German dramatist and writer of poetry and prose, considered part of the Young Germany movement.
 He was also a revolutionary and the brother of physician and philosopher Ludwig Büchner.
-His literary achievements, though limited, are generally held in great esteem in Germany.
-Many believe that had he not died young, he might have joined such central German literary figures as Johann Wolfgang von Goethe and Friedrich Schiller at the summit of their profession.
+His literary achievements, though limited by his death at age 23, are generally held in great esteem in Germany.
+Despite his brief career, his plays profoundly influenced naturalism, expressionism, and later developments in European theater.

-At the age of 21, Büchner wrote an essay entitled Hessian Courier that was called the most revolutionary manifesto of the 19th century before the Communist Manifesto.
+At the age of 21, Büchner, with others, wrote a pamphlet entitled The Hessian Courier that has been called the most revolutionary manifesto of the nineteenth century before The Communist Manifesto.

 Life and career

 Born in Goddelau (now part of Riedstadt) in the Grand Duchy of Hesse as the son of a physician, Büchner attended the Darmstadt gymnasium, a humanistic secondary school.

 In 1828, he became interested in politics and joined a circle of William Shakespeare aficionados, which later on probably became the Giessen and Darmstadt section of the Society for Human Rights (Gesellschaft für Menschenrechte).

 In 1831, at age 18, he began to study medicine in Strasbourg.
 In Strasbourg, he immersed himself in French literature and political thought.
 He was influenced by the utopian communist theories of François-Noël Babeuf and Claude Henri de Saint-Simon.
 In 1833, he moved to Giessen and continued his studies at the local university.